Identiflora/flutter-app/README.md

 **Additional Constraints**
 - Each option for a submission must have a unique **rank**.
 - Each option for a submission must reference a unique **species**.
-- Ensures each option/submission pair is unique, so there are no duplicate options under a submission.
 - Cascading deletes ensure options are removed when their submission or species is deleted.

 ---